-“Connection — A Book of 48 Natural Contemplations,” is a 17,500 word spiritual/ecology/meditation work with photos by Charmaine Coimbra
+“Connection — A Book of 48 Natural Contemplations,” is an 18,000 word spiritual/ecology/meditation work with photos by Charmaine Coimbra

 Genres: Inspirational, Gift, Spiritual, Nature, Ecology, Journal, Cards.

 adjunct professor on writing and publishing.